mlovic/code_exercise_1/README.md

 ### Why not just have a duck type?
 I also could have just adopted the convention of giving price rules an `apply_discount` method and forgot about any code sharing at all.
 There isn't much code to share after all.
 I realize this is often the best, cleanest, most rubylike approach, but I think that in this case, inheritance makes the "type" more explicit, and also makes the public interface easier to change, as it's only in one place.

+I made the table of products just be a global constant directly read by `Checkout`.
+This conforms to the example, although it would have been cleaner and easier to test to pass the products table to the `Checkout` initializer.

 The rest of the code is pretty straight forward.
 There are specs too!

+A few other considerations, which I didn't implement:
+ - Not using floating point numbers for prices
+ - Marking pricing rules as exclusive, so as to disallow coumpounding multiple discounts for the same item.
+This could be handled outside the `Checkout` class.